Cruise Conference Planning For Your Association

 Nassau, Bahamas

-For a dose of history, a short walk leads to the Queen's Staircase, a remarkable 66-step passage carved from solid limestone by enslaved people in the 18th century.
-It ascends to Fort Fincastle, which offers commanding views of the island.
-For a more refined local taste, the John Watling's Distillery on the historic Buena Vista Estate offers tours and tastings in a setting far removed from the downtown hustle.
+For a meaningful dose of history, a short walk leads to the Queen's Staircase, a remarkable 66-step passage carved from solid limestone by enslaved people in the 18th century.
+It ascends to Fort Fincastle, offering commanding views of the island and a quiet respite from the downtown noise.
+For a more refined local taste, the John Watling's Distillery on the historic Buena Vista Estate provides tours and tastings in a setting that feels worlds away from the cruise terminal.

-If a classic beach day is your priority, we advise looking beyond the nearest options.
-A taxi to the quieter sands of Cable Beach or, for a more curated experience, a day pass to one of the major resorts on Paradise Island will provide the tranquil, turquoise-water escape you envision.
-These passes grant access to pristine private beaches and high-quality amenities, turning a potentially hectic port day into a truly relaxing one.
+If a classic beach day is your priority, we advise looking beyond the nearest options, which can be crowded and underwhelming.
+A taxi to the expansive sands of Cable Beach or, for a more curated experience, a day pass to one of the major resorts on Paradise Island will provide the tranquil, turquoise-water escape you envision.
+These passes often grant access to pristine private beaches and high-quality amenities, turning a potentially hectic port day into a truly relaxing one.

-For the most authentic local flavor, take a taxi to Arawak Cay (known as 'The Fish Fry').
+For the most authentic local flavor, take a taxi to Arawak Cay, known as 'The Fish Fry.'
 This is where Bahamians go for fresh conch salad, fried snapper, and a vibrant, casual atmosphere.
-It’s a world away from the port-side buffets and offers a true taste of the islands.
+It offers a true taste of the islands that the port-side buffets simply cannot match.

 Coco Cay, Bahamas